Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Analysis from Perspective of Single Designer

 \subsection{Tractable Class of Retrofit Controllers}

-In this subsection, we propose a particular retrofit controller that can be designed easily by a standard controller design technique.
+In this subsection, we propose a retrofit controller that can be easily designed using a standard controller design technique.
 To this end, we introduce the following class of retrofit controllers based on the characterization in Theorem~\ref{thm:main}.

 \begin{definition} Let Assumption~\ref{assum:loc_stable} hold.
 Then, $K$ is said to be an \emph{output-rectifying retrofit controller} if

 where $Q$ denotes the Youla parameter of $K$ in Theorem~\ref{thm:main}. \end{definition}